AndreasAugustin/continuous-integration/chapter/3_code_analysis.md

 Those lint tools create a xml file with some information about vilations.
 Often those can be pusblished in a nice human readable form with CI Server.
 Also most IDEs are able to give validation information at development time.

+Sadly those tools are not supported by appveyor and travis (yet).
+For JAVA; C/Cpp https://docs.travis-ci.com/user/coverity-scan/ https://scan.coverity.com

 TODO(augustin) add some lint tools integrated with travis/appvayor

 ### Dependency Versioning